misoragod/junkyard/README.md

 x2ppmsum: XBUS to PPM-sum RC input converter with LPC8xx.

+extra-mixer: Simple mixer for S.BUS/CPPM input with LPC8xx and PCA9685.

 uubridge: Uart to Uart bridge with LPC8xx.

  * Port 0 has a simple auto baud rate detection without flow control.
 Port 1 is hardware flow controled and has fixed 230400 baud.